-In 1996 she won first prize at the 5th International Conducting Competition in the Czech Republic and the special prize in the C. M. von Weber conducting competition in Munich, establishing a long collaboration with the Munich Radio Symphony Orchestra.
-Since then she has also become a scholar of the German Music Council (Deutscher Musikrat).
+In 1996, she won first prize at the 5th International Conducting Competition of the Czech Republic and the special prize at the Carl Maria von Weber conducting competition in Munich, establishing thus a long collaboration with the Munich Radio Symphony Orchestra.
+Since then, she has also been a stipendium scholar of the German Music Council (Deutscher Musikrat Dirigentenforum).

-Maria Makraki has regularly conducted and recorded with numerous prominent European orchestras in the Czech Republic, England, Germany, Austria, Greece, Poland, Romania, Switzerland, the Ukraine, Turkey and in the USA.
-She works regularly as a guest conductor with the philharmonic and symphonic orchestras of Berlin, Athens, Bucharest, Cologne, Frankfurt, Munich and Stuttgart Radio Symphony Orchestras as well as the Berlin, Boston and Nuremberg Symphony Orchestras.
-Furthermore she has conducted concerts with the Baden-Baden, Jena, Janacek, Rheinische and Robert Schumann Philharmonics and productions with the State Orchestras and Theatres of Bremen, Halle, Kassel, Leipzig and Rostock.
+Maria Makraki frequently leads, and makes recordings, with prominent European orchestras in England, Germany, Austria, Greece, Italy, Poland, Romania, Switzerland, the Ukraine, the Czech Republic, Turkey and in the USA.
+She works regularly as a guest conductor with the philharmonic and symphonic orchestras of Berlin, Athens, Bucharest, Cologne, Frankfurt, Munich, Stuttgart, Bochum, Boston, Nuremberg and the Tschaikovsky Symphony Orchestra.
+Furthermore, she has given concerts in Baden-Baden and Jena, worked with the Janacek, Rheinische and Robert Schumann Philharmonics, and led opera productions with the State and Theatre Orchestras of Bremen, Giessen, Halle, Kassel, Leipzig, New Brandenburg and Rostock.

-In 2000 she won first prize in the conducting competition held by the Bergisch Symphony Orchestra in Solingen, becoming the academy's chief conductor for the period 2000/01 as well as the second prize in the Bad Homburg conducting competition.
-In addition she has been included as prize winner in the German Music Council's "Maestros von Morgen" list of artists from 2001 to 2005.
-In 2003 she was appointed resident conductor of the State Orchestra and Theatre of Chemnitz with the Robert Schumann Philharmonic.
+In 2000, she won first prize in the conducting competition held by the Bergische Symphony Orchestra in Solingen, becoming the academy's chief conductor for the 2000/01 season, and also the special prize in the Bad Homburg conducting competition.
+In addition, she was amongst the prize winners in the German Music Council's ‘Maestros von Morgen’ rostrum of artists from 2001 to 2005.
+In 2003, she was appointed resident conductor of the State Orchestra and Theatre of Chemnitz, leading the Robert Schumann Philharmonic.

-Maria Makraki has been artistic director of Camerata Europaea in Berlin since 2007.
-From 2007 to 2009 she was also lecturer for orchestral conducting at the Faculty of Music, University of Macedonia in Thessalonica, Greece.
-Furthermore, she has been artistic director of the Festival of contemporary music and visual arts "Regain" in Athens in 2012, and, since 2015, she has been the director of the newly founded Festival of Culture since 2015.
+Maria Makraki has been the artistic director of Camerata Europæa (CE) in Berlin since 2007.
+From 2007 to 2009 she was appointed lecturer of orchestral conducting at the Faculty of Music, University of Macedonia, Thessaloniki, Greece.
+Furthermore, she was the artistic director of the Festival of contemporary music and visual arts ‘Regain’ in Athens in 2012, and, since 2015, she has been the director of the newly founded Festival of Culture.

-Maria Makraki is widely-known as ambassadress between the known and the unheard: in her concerts she manages to build bridges between classic repertoire and contemporary music, symphonic as well as opera, and each season she puts several world premieres on stage.
-A main focus of her artistic work lies in the development and implementation of innovative and integrative programme-concepts, and across European cultures.
-She is also regularly invited to serve on the jury of various music competitions and often works as guest lecturer for orchestral conducting all over Europe and gives talks on the topic of ‘Leadership’.
+Maria Makraki is widely known as an Ambassador working between the ‘Known’ and the ‘New’: in her concerts she manages to build bridges between the classical repertoire and contemporary music – symphonic as well as opera – and every season she gives several world premieres and first performances.
+A focal point of her artistic work is the development and implementation of innovative and integrative programme-concepts, and across European cultures.
+She is also regularly invited to serve on the jury of various music competitions and often works as guest lecturer in orchestral conducting classes all over Europe; she also gives talks on the topic of ‘Leadership’.
 In 2019, she was awarded the prestigious ‘Exaleiptron’ prize for her significant contribution in promoting Greek culture in the field of music.